What is a

 - Silverbrook Farm, Dartmouth MA

-Throughout the session, our coalition supporters affirmed the need for a public bank as a source of affordable, accessible, equitable and sustainable financing for small businesses, businesses, community development institutions, municipalities, land trusts and local agriculture.
-In outreach to legislators and bankers, our steering and advisory committee members emphasized that a public bank will work cooperatively, not competitively, with Massachusetts state-chartered banks.
+The substance of the bill is the same: to establish a public bank that will be a steady source of affordable, accessible, equitable and sustainable financing for small businesses, community development institutions, municipalities, land trusts and local agriculture, and will work cooperatively, not competitively, with Massachusetts state-chartered banks.

 Public Banking for Municipalities